iWriteGigs

 Question #21

-D The number of times a particular event or outcome can occur relative to the number of times that any event CANNOT occur
+D the number of times a particular event or outcome can occur relative to the total number of times any event can occur

 Question #22